 When moss appears on a lawn or in the grass, it often can be traced to one or two simple factors that are easy to correct.
 Before splurging on poisonous chemical moss killers, look into things like mowing, dethatching, exposure, watering, air circulation, lawn topdress and even soil fertilization.
 Changing your habits might be all that’s needed to remove moss from your lawn!

 How to remove moss from the lawn

-- It seems simple, but all your efforts should aim to favor growth of grass itself instead of the moss is the key to the best long-term results against moss.
+- It seems simple, but all your efforts should aim to favor growth of grass itself instead of moss.
+This is the key to the best long-term results against moss.

 - Lawn grass needs sun.
 It is important to cut a few branches off overhanging trees that make shade too dark.
 Shade hinders proper lawn grass growth.

 - Also, follow the simple basic rules below and you yourself will be your garden’s most powerful moss killer!